napari/docs/docs/developers/contributing/hot_reload.md

 ## How it works

 The `qtreload` system monitors changes to registered modules and reloads them using Python’s import machinery.
-It watches for changes to the `.py` and `.qss`.
+It watches for changes to `.py` and `.qss` files.

 When `.py` file changes, it reloads the file.
 Here are some useful rules to keep in mind: